The need for intuitive upper arm bionics

 RAFT is collaborating with University College London (UCL) on this project.

-The collaboration with UCL started in autumn 2016 and is scheduled for completion in spring 2018.
+The collaboration with UCL started in autumn 2016 and is scheduled for completion in autumn 2018.